segmentio/evergreen/README.md

 ## Install and use components 🔓

 🌲Evergreen is a mono-repo, which means it is build out of multiple packages.
-Most packages represent React components, to start using them in your React projects you have to install them one by one.
+Most packages will contain React components, to start using them in your React projects you have to install them one by one.

-For example getting the button:
+For example getting the button will require you to install `evergreen-buttons`:

 ```
-$ yarn install evergreen-button
+$ yarn install evergreen-buttons
 ```

 A working version assuming you are using something like [Create React App](https://github.com/facebookincubator/create-react-app)